DerKevinRiehl/transposon_annotation_reasonaTE/README.md

 └── transposonPSI
 ```

 First of all, the fasta file used for the creation of the project was copied to *sequence.fasta*.
 The sequences in the fasta file were renamed, a matching can be found in *sequence_heads.txt*.
 Also, the reverse complement sequence was copied to *sequence_rc.fasta* for all softwares that annotate a single strand only.
+If you would like to use the original sequence names, you can do so using Mode 8 of reasonaTE (see table before).

 Moreover, *Statistics_FinalAnnotations.txt* and *Statistics_ToolAnnotations.txt* contain the statistics produced by the statistics mode for the two outputs of **reasonaTE**.